 2. Collaborative contracts can have very negative effects on the market.
 In some cases, a collaborative contract becomes the only way a supplier can win government work.
 If they do not succeed to win a place on a framework, or win some work outright, they can be locked out of the public sector marketplace for years.
 Long-term contracts also stifle innovation and make it hard for new firms to break into the market if spend is highly concentrated.
 The criticality of some collaborative contracts to suppliers also makes it more likely that disappointed bidders will challenge the procurement decision and process.
 That is because where the impact of not succeeding is severe, they will try anything to win!
 Indeed, that might even increase the risk of corruption.

 3. Collaborative buying can lead to a disconnect between the procurement function and process and the actual user of what is being bought.
 Procurement is distant from the internal customer (or the external client in the case of much “commissioning” work in government).
-It is somewhat ironic that whilst private sector procurement leaders increasingly see this stakeholder management as vital for their success, in the public sector we are moving in the other direction, with more centralised procurement, often remote from the end customer.
+It is somewhat ironic that whilst private sector procurement leaders increasingly see this stakeholder management as vital for their success, in the public sector we are moving in the other direction, with more centralized procurement, often remote from the end customer.

-4. There is a danger that collaborative buying can lead to a loss of capability at organisational levels.
-Now it may not matter in terms of the standard collaborative purchase areas, but it can mean that the front-line organisation loses critical procurement mass, and will then struggle to perform adequately in terms of buying the goods and services that it still needs to do individually i.e. what is not bought collaboratively.
+4. There is a danger that collaborative buying can lead to a loss of capability at organizational levels.
+Now it may not matter in terms of the standard collaborative purchase areas, but it can mean that the front-line organization loses critical procurement mass, and will then struggle to perform adequately in terms of buying the goods and services that it still needs to do individually i.e. what is not bought collaboratively.
 We are seeing some evidence of this in the UK, with “hollowed out” procurement functions in some government departments following the push to centralize common spend categories.

 5. Collaborative buying and contracts can become simply unmanageable due to their size and complexity.
 This issue in itself could be broken down into several aspects.
 Deriving and agreeing common specifications can be a huge problem.
 Then the tendering process itself can be incredibly difficult because of the sheer size – of documents, of the number of bidders, the whole evaluation process and so on.
 If the collaborative contract is the “only game in town” in its spend area (see the “effect on the market” point above) then it becomes a huge exercise.
 And contract management can be similarly challenging.